Science, technology, engineering, and mathematics: Recent progress

-Updates

-In September 2017, a number of large American technology firms collectively pledged to donate $300 million for computer science education in the U.S.
+In September 2017, several large American technology firms collectively pledged to donate $300 million for computer science education in the U.S.

 PEW findings revealed in 2018 that Americans identified several issues that hound STEM education which included unconcerned parents, disinterested students, obsolete curriculum materials, and too much focus on state parameters.
-57 percent of survey respondents pointed out that one main problem of STEM is lack of students' concentration in learning.
+57 percent of survey respondents pointed out that one main problem of STEM is the lack of students' concentration in learning.

-The recent National Assessment of Educational Progress (NAEP) report card made public technology as well as engineering literacy scores which determines whether students have the capability to apply technology and engineering proficiency to real-life scenarios.
+The recent National Assessment of Educational Progress (NAEP) report card made public technology as well as engineering literacy scores which determines whether students can apply technology and engineering proficiency to real-life scenarios.
 The report showed a gap of 28 points between low-income students and their high-income counterparts.
 The same report also indicated a 38-point difference between white and black students.

 The Smithsonian Science Education Center (SSEC) announced the release of a five-year strategic plan by the Committee on STEM Education of the National Science and Technology Council on December 4, 2018.
 The plan is entitled "Charting a Course for Success: America's Strategy for STEM Education."
 The objective is to propose a federal strategy anchored on a vision for the future so that all Americans are given permanent access to premium-quality education in Science, Technology, Engineering, and Mathematics.
-In the end, the United States can emerge as world leader in STEM mastery, employment, and innovation.
+In the end, the United States can emerge as a world leader in STEM mastery, employment, and innovation.
 The goals of this plan are building foundations for STEM literacy; enhancing diversity, equality, and inclusion in STEM; and preparing the STEM workforce for the future.

-The 2019 fiscal budget proposal of the White House supported the funding plan in President Donald Trump's Memorandum on STEM Education which allocated around $200 million (grant funding) on STEM education every year.
+The 2019 fiscal budget proposal of the White House supported the funding plan in President Donald Trump's Memorandum on STEM Education which allocated around $200 million (grant funding) for STEM education every year.
 This budget also supports STEM through a grant program worth $20 million for career as well as technical education programs.